James-Livesey/Sinecraft/README.md

 ## Building
 Sinecraft isn't in a remotely releaseable state, and so I'm not going to provide .g1a add-on files _just_ yet.
 Coming soon, though!

+Before building, you may want to check the various flags in `src/flags.h`.
+These flags provide options for various things, such as whether the build is a debug build.

 To build Sinecraft yourself, you'll need to install [fxSDK](https://gitea.planet-casio.com/Lephenixnoir/fxsdk), a versatile community-built software development kit that runs well on Linux systems.
 If you have it (and its dependencies) installed, simply run in the root directory:

 ```bash